tmgthb/Autonomous-Agents/README.md

 - MetaMind: introduces a multi-agent framework for human-like social reasoning, with a Theory-of-Mind Agent (Generates mental state hypotheses), Domain Agent (Refines hypotheses with constraints), Response Agent (Generates and validates responses), and Social Memory (Stores user patterns/feedback).
 - The framework decomposes social understanding into three collaborative stages, inspired by psychological theories of metacognition.
-- This staged architecture enables large language models to infer unspoken intentions, incorporate social norms, and adapt responses for enhanced social intelligence.
+- This staged architecture enables LLMs to infer unspoken intentions, incorporate social norms, and adapt responses for enhanced social intelligence.

 ---